Coinsnap/Coinsnap-for-GetPaid/README.md

 #### 1.0.2 :: 2025-08-19

 * Update: added convertation from SATS to BTC for BTCPay server.
-* Compatibility with Easy Digital Downloads 2.8.31 is tested.
+* Compatibility with GetPaid 2.8.31 is tested.

 #### 1.1.0 :: 2025-10-12

 * Update: Added non-supported by BTCPay server currencies handler on invoice request flow.
 * Update: Added custom redirect after payment page in module settings.
-* Compatibility with Easy Digital Downloads 2.8.35 is tested.
+* Compatibility with GetPaid 2.8.35 is tested.